t-core-one/odoo-docs/content/applications/general/apps_modules.rst

 Upgrade apps and modules
 ========================

-On some occasions, new improvements or app features are added to :doc:`supported versions of Odoo
+On some occasions, new improvements or app features are added to supported versions of Odoo.
-</administration/supported_versions>`.
 To be able to use them, you must **upgrade** your app.

 Go to :menuselection:`Apps`, click on the *dropdown menu* of the app you want to upgrade, then on *Upgrade*.